Abdulghani-Alhamwi/DVLD/README.md

 ## ⭐ Project Summary :

-DVLD is a layered C# WinForms system that demonstrates how a desktop licensing application can organize domain logic, SQL Server persistence, and user interaction.
+DVLD is a layered C# Windows Forms system that demonstrates how a desktop licensing application can organize domain logic, SQL Server persistence, and user interaction.

 It is a useful reference project for studying:

-* layered architecture
+* Layered architecture
-* object-oriented design
+* Object-oriented design
 * CRUD workflows
 * SQL Server data access
-* WinForms application design
+* Windows Forms application development
-* authentication flows
+* Authentication flows
-* relational database modeling
+* Relational database modeling
-* multi-step business processes
+* Multi-step business processes

 Built with C# and .NET Framework 4.8.